-- 7. Tighten all engine mounting cap screws and nuts to specifications. - 8.
-Install the transmission level stick mount using a new O-ring; then connect the throttle cable and thread the throttle cable housing into the bracket.
+7. Tighten lower engine mounting cap screws and nuts to 20 ft-lb and upper engine mount to 35 ft-lb.

+8. Install the transmission level stick mount using a new O-ring; then connect the throttle cable and thread the throttle cable housing into the bracket.